 Change of circumstance

-To ensure that your tenancy rights are protected it is very important you advise us of any changes to your household.
+To ensure your tenancy rights are protected it is very important you advise us of any changes to your household.

 This includes telling us about anyone who has previously moved in with you who you haven't already told us about, and when anyone moves into or out of your home in the future at the time they do so.
-You can do this by contacting us by phone, email, post or using the contact form on the website.

 If you want to add a joint tenant to your tenancy agreement, this needs to be approved by us as your landlord.
 The proposed joint tenant must have lived at the property as their only or principal home for the 12 months before you apply for joint tenancy and we must have been advised that the person is living in the property.